seweryngolba/movie-website-react/README.md

 - React Router: A routing library for handling navigation within the app.
 - CSS: Used for styling and layout.
 - JavaScript: The primary programming language used.
+- react-slick: A carousel/slider component for React applications.
+- Font Awesome Icons: A library of customizable icons for web projects.